prachi-sahani/prachi-sahani/README.md

 ### Hi There 👋

 My web development journey started in the year 2019.
-In the past 3 years I have worked on ReactJS, Angular, Node.js, Firebase Firestore, PostgreSQL, MySQL, Angular Material, Bootstrap.
+In the past 3 years, I have worked on ReactJS, Angular, Node.js, Firebase Firestore, PostgreSQL, MySQL, Angular Material, Bootstrap.
 I also have some hands-on experience of working on JQuery and Java.

 💻  I'm currently learning ReactJS, Tailwind and Firebase
 🤝  I'm open to collaborating on MERN stack projects